freenet/freenet-core/docs/src/components/delegates.md

 However, Delegates are even more powerful.
-While Service Workers can store data and interact with components within the scope of the web browser and its pages, delegates can talk to other delegates in the same device, or with other delegates running elsewhere via Freenet's peer-to-peer network.
+While Service Workers can store data and interact with components within the scope of the web browser and its pages, Delegates can talk to other Delegates in the same device, or with other Delegates running elsewhere via Freenet's peer-to-peer network.